edrissss/edrissss.github.io/_pages/about.md

 ## Colophon

 This is a [small b blog](https://tomcritchlow.com/2018/02/23/small-b-blogging/).
-It's meant to be lighthearted, rough around the edges and a constant work in progress.
+It's meant to be lighthearted, rough around the edges and an ongoing work in progress.

 I use [Jekyll](https://jekyllrb.com) to build a static site that's served over [GitHub Pages](https://pages.github.com).

 View the [source code on GitHub](https://github.com/derekkedziora/derekkedziora.com) and [local change log](/change-log).

 My goals are speed, simplicity and longevity.
-Thus, my site is static HTML, CSS and a few JavaScript enhancements.
+Thus, everything is static HTML and CSS with a few JavaScript enhancements.
 [It's designed to last](https://jeffhuang.com/designed_to_last/).

-Matthew Butterick's [Practical Typography](https://practicaltypography.com) has heavily influence how I designed my site.
+Matthew Butterick's [Practical Typography](https://practicaltypography.com) has heavily influenced my layout and typography choices.

 <script>
 const photos = [